-We would like to thank Lennart Flood for helping us with numerous discussions about income definitions and LINDA problems and Rolf Poulsen as well as participants at the seminar of the Centre for Finance for comments and discussions.
+We would like to thank Lennart Flood for helping us with numerous discussions about income definitions and LINDA problems and Rolf Poulsen as well as participants at the seminar of the Centre for Finance; and the Conference Mathematical and Statistical Methods for Acutarial Sciences and Finance conference 2008, Venezia; for comments and discussions.
 The usual disclaimer applies.
 The authors gratefully acknowledge the financial support of the Centre For Finance.
 Erlandzon and Gustavsson also gratefully acknowledge support from Stiftelsen Bankforskningsinstitutet and Stiftelsen Centrum för Finans, respectively.